nasesmae/wikipedia_scraper/README.md

 ## Usage/Installation
 1. Clone the repository
 2. Navigate to the project directory
-3. Install the required dependencies (e.g., pip install -r requirements.txt)
+3. Install the required dependencies
+'''shell
+   pip install -r requirements.txt
-4. Run the scraper: Run main.py
+4. Run the scraper

 The scraper will commence scraping the website and gathering data.
 Upon completion, the data will be stored in the project directory as 'leaders.json'.